mehulagg/gitlab_test/doc/legal/individual_contributor_license_agreement.md

   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to GitLab B.V. for inclusion in, or documentation of, any of the products owned or managed by GitLab B.V. (the "Work").
 For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to GitLab B.V. or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, GitLab B.V. for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

+  "Other Contributors" shall mean individuals or entities other than You making Contributions under this license.

 - **Grant of Copyright License:**

   Subject to the terms and conditions of this Agreement, You hereby grant to GitLab B.V. and to recipients of software distributed by GitLab B.V. a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.